tuanqle/quizes/riddle/README.md

 #### What it does?

-As the program starts, it asks user to input 3 integer values for X, Y, and Z which represent number of gallons for: Jug X, Jug Y, and the measure Z gallon.
+As the program starts, it asks user to input 3 integer values for X, Y, and Z which represent number of gallons for: Jug X, Jug Y, and the measurement Z-gallon.
 It validates these values for errors.
-It uses recursive algorithm to find the measurment Z gallons.
-If found, it will out steps takes to derive the result.
+It uses recursive algorithm to find the measurment Z-gallon.
+If found, it will out steps to derive the result.

 ### Contents